 Can I go back now?

-Booking: Reserving backcountry campsites in Prince Albert National Park can only happen in-person at the Visitor Centre in Waskesiu.
-You can reach Prince Albert National park by phone at 306-663-4522 or email panp.info@pc.gc.ca.
+Booking: Reserve backcountry campsites in Prince Albert National Park in person at the Visitor Centre in Waskesiu.
+You can reach Prince Albert National Park by phone at 306-663-4522 or email panp.info@pc.gc.ca.

-Portages: Be prepared for several portages on the Bagwa Loop.
-While the first and longest portage is on a rail cart, you may want to bring your own canoe cart for the other short portages.
+Portages: Be prepared for four portages on the Bagwa Loop.
+The first and longest portage is on a railway track, but you may want to bring a canoe cart for the shorter portages.

-Time: The average lake paddler travels about 4 km per hour.
+Time: Average flatwater canoers travel about 4 km per hour.
 Give yourself enough time and daylight to reach your destination.

-Leave no trace: Remember to pack out your garbage and belongings, including food waste.
-If you’re paddling with your dog, bring a smell-proof bag to pack out their business.
+Leave no trace: Remember to pack out your garbage (including food waste) and belongings.
+If you’re paddling with your dog, bring a smell-proof bag to pack out the poop.

-Fishing: Campers must buy a fishing license (available at the Visitor Centre) before fishing in the lakes.
+Fishing: Paddlers must purchase a fishing license (available at the Visitor Centre) before fishing in the lakes.

 Motorboats: While motorboats are permitted on Kingsmere Lake, they are prohibited between the Bagwa Channel and the Clare Lake portage.